kubernetes/kubernetes/staging/src/k8s.io/kubectl/docs/book/pages/app_management/secrets_and_configmaps.md

 ConfigMap Resources may be generated from key-value pairs much the same as using the literals option but taking the key-value pairs from an environment file.
 These generally end in `.env`.
-To generate a ConfigMap Resource from an environment file, add an entry to `configMapGenerator` with a single `env` entry, e.g. `env: config.env`.
+To generate a ConfigMap Resource from an environment file, add an entry to `configMapGenerator` with an `envs` entry listing all environment files to include, e.g. `envs: [config.env]`.

 {% panel style="info", title="Environment File Syntax" %}
 - The key/value pairs inside of the environment file are separated by a `=` sign (left side is the key)